Etherpod/Ship-Enhancements/README.md

     - If you fly above a tree and activate position hold, the ship will try to stay above the tree.
 If it gets knocked away by something, it'll fly back to where it was.
 - **Engine Switch**: Controls your ship's power and engine.
 The switch needs to be turned on if you want to fly your ship.
   - If the **Idle Fuel Consumption Multiplier** is above 0, it will only consume fuel when the ship is on.
+  - If you want the loop to start with the ship turned off, look for the **ExperimentalSettings.json** file in the mod folder.

 ### *Temperature*
 - **Enable Ship Temperature** Unlocks the settings below and implements a temperature mechanic for the ship, which uses the existing "TEMP" (temperature) dial and a new "SHIP TEMP" (ship temperature) dial.